tomolt/libschrift/README.md

 - Support for most TrueType (.ttf) and certain OpenType (.otf) fonts.
   No bitmap or PostScript fonts (for now).
 - No hinting.
 Especially no auto-hinting like *FreeType2*.
-- the demo program is *currently* limited to ASCII characters;
-  the library is not.
-UTF-8 support in the demo program will be implemented eventually.

 Documentation
 -------------